 When I think of Sweden I think ‘safety’.
 I think of social security, free university, and a society that looks after its sick and elderly.
 This hygge expectation of Scandinavian countries is utilised by Luke Pearson in his creation of the Hilda series.
 It’s used again in The Ritual.
-On a hiking trip to Sweden, what could possibly go wrong?
+On a hiking trip to a safe country like Sweden, what could possibly go wrong?

-The man’s PTSD is symbolised by the monster.
+The man’s post traumatic stress disorder is symbolised by the monster.
 When Luke’s friends are picked off one by one, that’s him, cutting himself off, because hanging out with his usual friends only reminds him of the friend that he lost.
 The memory melds with the present moment in scenes which blend forest with corner store (where the murder happened).

-This makes The Ritual is a horror story for the modern age: The monster represents a major psychological weakness.
+This makes The Ritual is a horror story for the modern age: The monster represents a major psychological shortcoming.
 The main character (an everyman rather than a hero) must come face to face with his fears before he has a hope of overcoming them.
 This is in line with the tenets of modern psychology.
 Suppression and repression are thought to lead to intrusive thoughts, doing damage to our mental wellbeing until we share our fears with others, acknowledge them and use strategies to help us deal with traumas.
 The main character must come face-to-face with his demon (the monster).
 He literally comes face-to-face when the monster uses its creepy hands to grab his face.

 The Ritual makes use of a classic trope of horror: A group of people go on a journey, they meet some kind of monster(s), and then each gets picked off, one by one.
 This is a horror-take on the classic mythic journey.
 In many ways, four men going off on a hiking trip is the same as a road trip film, because these characters are stuck with each other in close quarters, and the conflict between the men is as important to the narrative as the conflict between man and monster (which is scary, but not otherwise inherently interesting).

-A group of women in the same situation it would be more difficult for the writer to come up with a good reason for them not to turn back.
+If this were a group of women in the same situation it would be more difficult for the writer to come up with a good reason for them not to turn back.
 Women would believe another woman who says she’s too injured to continue.
 But men of this particular milieu, with a long history of oneupmanship, are not afforded this luxury.
-They have no choice but to press on.
-Hence, they take a shortcut through the woods.

 The viewer is left to deduce that the men have gone on the hiking trip to Sweden in memory of their dead friend.
 He wanted to go, even though they did not.
 They’re not at all athletic.
 These are men who’d rather be sitting around in pubs or on beaches.
 This is perfect for storytelling — it makes them fish out of water.